JoaoRicardoSilva/Recursive-Calculator/README.md

 • The user will not make mistakes when entering arguments to the commands

-• In AM Command, user only create only two memories
+• In AM Command, user only create two memories

-**Possible improvements:**

-• Change the Portuguese to English

-• Change unaryOperator to case insensitive